csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## June 7
+Working on figuring out how to import modules into VSC, mainly NumPy.
+Think that it should be working, but for whatever reason, it isn't.
+I'll come back to it later today or tomorrow.

+This should be somewhat frustrating, since I'm not doing any *learning* on programming, but reading all this documentation and trying to figure out what's going on (and learning how all this stuff is connected on the back end) is really useful.

 ## June 4
 After talking a bit with Emily last night, and getting some of my current work with a new website, I think I'm going to switch gears for a little bit.